OpenNMT/opennmt.github.io/FAQ.md

 ### What do I need to train a NMT model?

-You just need two files: a source file and a target file.
-Each with one sentence per line with words that are space separated.
-These files can come from standard free translation corpora such a WMT, or it can be any other sources you want to train from.
+You just need two files: a source file and a target file, each with one sentence per line with words that are space separated.
+These files can come from standard free translation corpora such a [WMT](http://www.statmt.org/wmt19/), or it can be any other sources you want to train from.

 ### What type of computer do I need to train with?

-While in theory you can train on any machine, in practice for all but trivally small data sets you will need a GPU that supports CUDA if you want training to finish in a reasonable amount of time.
+While in theory you can train on any machine, in practice for all but trivally small data sets you will need a GPU if you want the training to finish in a reasonable amount of time.

-We recommend a GPU with at least 8GB of memory.
+We recommend using a NVIDIA GPU with at least 8GB of memory.

 ## Models